-Tees Valley has become one of the first pilot regions to test the rental of e-scooters as an alternative to conventional public transport for shorter trips.
+Tees Valley is one of the first pilot regions to test the rental of e-scooters as an alternative to conventional public transport for shorter trips.

 Scooters cost £2 per 20 minutes and riders must be over the age of 18 with at least a provisional driving licence.